Projektbild Datenaustausch

 KOSMoS Logo

-The networking of machines, intelligent computers and other equipment in the industrial setting results in an ever greater amount of production-related data that can be collected, processed and made available.
-Besides the sensors and smart devices, standardised protocols such as OPC UA and MQTT are very important for ensuring that the exchange functions well between the various platforms.
-Although the generated data is often very highly frequent, highly dimensional and suited to the concept of big data, only a few data samples generally exist.
-Special methods and algorithms are needed in order to produce intelligent processes such as error monitoring and predictive maintenance from the collected data and thereby turn the vision of intelligent production into reality. inovex brings both its data engineering and algorithmics expertise to the KOSMoS project.
+The networking of machines, intelligent computers, and other devices in industrial environments is creating an ever-increasing amount of production-relevant data which can be collected, processed, and made available.
+In addition to sensors and smart devices, standardised protocols such as OPC UA and MQTT also play an extremely important role in facilitating the exchange of data between the various platforms.
+While the data generated is often very high-frequency, high-dimensional, and as such constitutes big data, only a few samples of it exist.
+In order to use the data collected as a foundation for intelligent processes such as condition and defect monitoring or predictive maintenance – and thus to realise the vision of intelligent production – specialised methods and algorithms are required.
+In both data engineering and data science, inovex has contributed its expertise to the KOSMoS project.

-Due to the large number of different components, particularly machine learning libraries and tools, various opinions exist even among the tech giants as to what represents the best approaches for pipelines in productive use.
-Within the context of the KOSMoS project, inovex is conducting research into architecture concepts that permit the secure and reliable operation of modular data processing and machine learning components not only in the cloud, but also ‘at the edge’ or ‘in the fog’ – in other words, much closer to the ‘shop floor’.
-At the same time, work is ongoing to establish where within the data management process the blockchain and smart contracts can be sensibly used.
+Due to the multitude of different components, especially machine learning libraries and tools, even tech giants hold differing opinions about the best approach for pipelines in productive use.
+As part of the KOSMoS project, inovex has been researching architectural concepts in which modular data processing and machine learning components can be operated securely and reliably not only in the cloud, but also “on the edge” or “in the fog”, i.e. much closer to the “shop floor”.

 Project partners